Ghost1503/Razor-Token-Checker/README.md

    - `flagged.txt` - Flagged tokens
    - `Nitro/` - Tokens with Nitro
    - `Age/` - Tokens sorted by age
-   - `Redeemable.txt` - Tokens you can redeem
-   - `Non Redeemable.txt` - Tokens you can't redeem

 ## Where to Find Results